-The POC Managed Switch supports the following AAA features:
+The Managed Switch supports the following AAA features:

-- Accounting for IEEE 802.1X authenticated users that access the network through the POC Managed Switch. - Accounting for users that access management interfaces on the POC Managed Switch through the console and Telnet. - Accounting for commands that users enter at specific CLI privilege levels.
-Authorization of users that access management interfaces on the POC Managed Switch through the console and Telnet.
+- Accounting for IEEE 802.1X authenticated users that access the network through the Managed Switch. - Accounting for users that access management interfaces on the Managed Switch through the console and Telnet. - Accounting for commands that users enter at specific CLI privilege levels.
+Authorization of users that access management interfaces on the Managed Switch through the console and Telnet.

-To configure AAA on the POC Managed Switch, you need to follow this general process:
+To configure AAA on the Managed Switch: